 The second reason for having a corporation tax is that taxing companies is efficient when compared to taxing shareholders on the profits companies make.
 We simply do not know who the shareholders in many companies are, with this being especially true in the case of multinational corporations.
 Moreover shares are traded frequently: indeed economist Michael Hudson claims that the average period for holding a share in the USA is now around 20 seconds.
 That estimate is distorted by what are called high-frequency trades, but on other measures the entire value of the New York Stock Exchange is traded every six months, and my own analysis suggests a broadly similar holding period for the London Stock Exchange.
-The sheer volume of trading makes taxing shareholders difficult, while many shareholdings are themselves hidden in other companies and trusts, many of which in turn are in tax havens to hide their true ownership.
-In combination these facts mean that replacing corporation tax with taxing shareholders on the income streams they derive from companies would be a recipe for ensuring most of them pay no tax at all.
+The sheer volume of trading makes taxing shareholders difficult, while many shareholdings are themselves hidden in other companies and trusts, many of which in turn are in tax havens to hide their true ownership in an attempt to avoid the taxes due if the true ownership was revealed.
+In combination these facts mean that replacing corporation tax with a tax on shareholders on the income streams they derive from companies would be a recipe for ensuring some of those owners would pay no tax at all.
 That would be profoundly unjust.

 Third, corporation tax charges companies for a benefit provided by society.
 That benefit is limited liability.
 This is an extraordinary privilege created, for all practical purposes, in the Victorian era, which if put forward as a new idea now would fail all tests of reasonableness let alone human rights.
 The idea that a single person may, by signing a few pieces of paper, escape responsibility for paying their debts would be absurd but for our familiarity with it.
 That privilege imposes costs on society, partly from tax lost when tax debts are not paid, and partly from society bearing the cost of failed companies.
 Nothing better illustrates this than the cost of bailing out the banks in 2008.
-It could be argued that this cost could be recovered from the fees charged for running a company, but that would be unreasonable: it would be equivalent to a poll tax.
+It could be argued that this cost could be recovered by increasing the annual fees charged by most states to the companies that are registered within their domains for the privilege of keeping a company on its official register of companies, but that would be unreasonable: it would be equivalent to a poll tax.
 The answer comes instead in the form of a tax on profits that compensates society for the costs companies impose on it.
 That is corporation tax.

 Finally, and perhaps most importantly in many ways, without corporation tax significant economic activity could be undertaken in a country without any tax charge arising on it.
-As I have already argued in Chapters 4 and 5, Google, Amazon and Starbucks are doing their very best to achieve this goal already, and are unfortunately largely succeeding, but without a corporation tax the situation would be very much worse.
+As I have already argued in Chapters 4 and 5, Google, Amazon and Starbucks have been doing their very best to achieve this goal and have been succeeding in large part, albeit that Starbucks will be paying corporation tax in the UK for the next two years.
+Without a corporation tax the situation would be very much worse.
 This hypothetical situation needs careful explanation, because without consideration of this issue the threat to corporation tax around the world cannot be understood.